scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-01-15-python-speech-to-text-asr-transcriber-with-mozilla-deepspeech.md

 stream.start_stream()
 ~~~

-Finally, you need to print final result and clean up when user ends recording by pressing Ctrl-C:
+Finally, you need to print the final result and clean up when a user ends recording by pressing Ctrl-C:

 ~~~ python
 try: